 I especially do contributions to the OKay repository.
 So, if you want to use OKay follow these steps:

 - Install the EPEL repository, you may try typing yum install epel-release.
-I think at least Centos 7 has it out of the box.
+I think at least Centos 7 and 8 have it out of the box.